oasisprotocol/docs/docs/dapp/opl/host.md

 ### OPL Differences

 A *host contract* refers to a smart contract on a home network such as BNB or Polygon.
-We will extend the `Host` contract provided by OPL and add our event handling to cross-chain messages.
+We will extend the `Host` contract provided by OPL and add our own implementation of event handling to process cross-chain messages.
 Let's make the following changes to `DAOV1.sol`.

 ```diff
 diff --git a/backend/contracts/DAOV1.sol b/backend/contracts/DAOV1.sol